 EXPANSION AND MODERNIZATION PLANS

-Company wishes to become a significant player in Dairy space.
+Company wishes to become a significant player in Dairy & Foods space.

 Besides modernization of Plant and R&D facilities Company is planning to expandproduction facility of Drying Plant from present 4.5 lac litres per day to 5.5 lac litresper day.
 The Company is planning to invest resources behind expanding distribution of therecently launched products cow ghee canned paneer UHT Milk to gain critical volumes andgain Market Share.

 RISKS & CONCERNS

 (i) The milk availability has been low in the captive area of Umang dairies collectionbelt this year leading to exceptionally high prices of milk putting undue stress on theprofitability.
 If this trend continues in 2017-18 the profitability will remain understress.

 (ii) Inadequate milk availability may also lead to unaddressed market demand which maylead to revenue loss as has been the case in the year 2016-17.

 Company is sanguine about the fact that to sustain a value added product portfolio itis highly imperative to have captive milk bank where milk is collected direct from thefarmers.
 As it is Company is one of the few ones who have more than two decades oldvillage level collection system under which milk is collected from nearly 500 villagescomprising of about 18000 farmers.

 The company plans to increase its collection from VLC system to increase itscontribution to the total milk collection.
 The company plans to start new collectioncentres and reach out to more no of villages & farmers to achieve the same.
 Theactivity will start this year and may end by next year June.
 We also have empanelledhighly reliable and big contractors who can supply milk to us on short notice and theirquality is as good as VLC milk.
 This is to address the need of milk in case of any surgein demand.